Learning from Crowds with Crowd-Kit: Functionality

-Crowd-Kit offers convenient dataset loaders for some popular or demonstrative datasets (see Table~\ref{tab:datasets}), allowing downloading them from the Internet in a ready-to-use form with a single line of code (see example in Section~\ref{sec:design}).
+Crowd-Kit offers convenient dataset loaders for some popular or demonstrative datasets (see \autoref{tab:datasets}), allowing downloading them from the Internet in a ready-to-use form with a single line of code.
 It is possible to add new datasets in a declarative way and, if necessary, add the corresponding code to load the data as pandas data frames and series.